Jamie3213/blog/_posts/2025-08-01-ive-been-to-hell.md

     def append(self, data: DataFrame, table: str, schema: str) -> None:
         """Appends records from the source DataFrame to the target table."""

-def run(foo: HasRead, bar: HasRead, baz: HasAppend) -> None:
-    """Orchestrates the ETL process."""

 ```

-Now we don't really care _where_ our data is stored, we just care that wherever it is, that place supports interacting with the data in the way we want.
-These new type hints tell us that:

-* We read data from tables in `foo` and `bar`
-* We append data to a table in `baz`

-This is more informative than just knowing that, for example, _"`foo` is a Unity Catalog catalog"_.
-Now, if `foo` was originally stored in a SQL Server database but has been migrated to Unity Catalog, nothing in the ETL code needs to change because all the orchestration code cares about is that the read behaviour is still supported.
-By modelling these capabilities as separate Protocol types, we avoid forcing every DAL to implement methods it doesn’t actually need.
-This keeps the contracts small and focused, and means our orchestration logic stays completely agnostic about the actual implementation.
-That way, `foo`, `bar`, and `baz` could each be:
+Now, we don't really care _where_ our data is stored, we just care that wherever it is, it can be interacted with in the ways we expect.
+Using Protocols like this is more informative than just knowing that, for example, _"`blah` is a Unity Catalog catalog"_ - now we know that `blah` acts as a data source because we specify the need for it to support a `read` method.
+In addition, if `blah` were originally a SQL Server database but has now been migrated to Unity Catalog, nothing in the ETL code needs to change because all the orchestration code cares about is that the read behaviour is still supported.
+By modelling these capabilities as separate Protocol types we keep the contracts small and focused, and our orchestration logic stays completely agnostic about the actual implementation.
+The input DALs to our ETL process could be:

 * Different concrete DALs for different systems
 * Mock objects for testing
-* Temporary stubs while you migrate from one storage system to another
+* Temporary stubs whilst migrating between storage systems

 The orchestration code doesn’t care — it only cares that each object supports the behaviour it needs.